 In addition to growth rates, debates about land protection and tax rates often focus on possible constraints to development (or at least development of single-family homes with large lot sizes) that are posed when a high share of town land is set aside as protected.
 For this reason, we test whether the impact of additional protection is different for municipalities with a high cumulative share of area already protected at the beginning of the prior three-year time period.
-Fig. 4F (and Table A4, Column 6) shows that on average, there is no significant variation in the impact of land protection by land share protected (land share is measured at the start of the prior period).
+Figure 4F (and Table A4, Column 6) shows that on average, there is no significant variation in the impact of land protection by land share protected (land share is measured at the start of the prior period).
+In fact, if anything, there are smaller expected increases in taxes in the towns with a high share of land already protected.
+These results may indicate either that most towns in the region had not yet hit "build-out" constraints, or that such concerns can be overcome by redevelopment and increased density of housing.
+Alternately, a high share of land protection may substantially raise the value of the existing housing stock.
+Regardless, this result is important to note as it runs against a conventional wisdom that taxes will generally increase the most where there is already a lot of protected land.